 Fact: Screenings are done to check if there is any abnormality in the body.
 An abnormal cervical cell may not cause any symptoms yet, but it can be detected during screening.

-Cervical cancer is easy to contract and spread but with the right information, early testing, and vaccination, you can prevent it and ensure your loved ones are protected.
+Cervical cancer is easy to contract and spread but with the correct information, early testing, and vaccination, you can prevent it and ensure your loved ones are protected.